dmshakur/spotify-data-analysis/README.md

 * **SQLite3**:
     * I spent a lot of time tinkering with and tweaking SQL queries to get the data I wanted and in the way that I wanted it.
 There were times where I used SQL that were pretty complicated, especially for me.
 I've done more with SQL and in more ways than I ever have in this project.
 One of the more complicated queries where I compile a cumulative sum of all stream data over the course of 2017-2021 was one of if not the most complicated query that I have ever written in SQL.
 My SQL abilities are far better than they ever have been as a result of this project.

-Special thank you to my mentor `Logapriya Viswathana`.
+Special thank you to my mentor `Logapriya Viswanathan`.